kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 ## Technology
 ### What technology do you often use, computers or cellphones?
 For me?
-I often use both of them, I worked in an IT company, so I need to use computer for my daily work. and after work, I use cellphone for entertainment, like wathing TV or read novels.
+I often use both of them, I worked in an IT company, so I need to use computer for my daily work. and after work, I use cellphone for entertainment, like wathing TV or play games.
 ### What electronic devices have you bought lately? (最近买了什么电子设备)
 I bought an new computer about three month ago.
 I need to use my computer frequently to search materials and take notes,